Mirkocoggi/GGBS/README.md

 # Genome Graphs Benchmark Suite - GGBS
 GGBS is the first implemented Benchmark Suite for sequence-to-graph alignment in the genomic analysis context.
-It includes multiple state-of-the-art tools and six different genome graph built with VG Toolkit[^1].
+It includes multiple state-of-the-art tools and six different genome graphs built with VG Toolkit[^1].
 Tools included are:

 - Astarix [^2]
 - GraphAligner [^3]